linz/geostore/USAGE.md

     [multihash](https://github.com/radiantearth/stac-spec/blob/master/extensions/checksum/README.md)
     corresponding to the contents of the asset file
 - Every metadata and asset file must be in the same S3 bucket.
-- Every metadata and asset URL must be readable by the Geostore.
+- Every metadata and asset URL must be readable by Geostore.
 - A dataset _may_ refer to the same asset more than once.
 All references to the same asset must have the same multihash.
 That is, having a SHA-1 and a SHA-256 checksum for the same file will be considered invalid, even if both checksums are valid.
 This is to enable a simpler checksum